vaclav2016/xmppredis/README.md

 In this cases, You just a place message to REDIS queue.

-Also, remember - queue have more then one subscriber, so You can play with subscriber combination.
+Also, remember - queue can have more then one subscriber, so You can play with subscribers combination.

 Message format is simple text: